continuedev/continue/extensions/intellij/CONTRIBUTING.md

 ### Running the extension in debug mode

-Select the "Run Continue" task in the top right corner of the IDE and then select the "Debug" option.
+Select the `Run Continue` task in the top right corner of the IDE and then select the "Debug" option.

 ![run-extension-screenshot](../../media/run-continue-intellij.png)